frederic-perez/AmE-dictionary/data/dictionary.md

 __brim__ _v_ :four::hammer: (brimmed, brimming) _Grocery stores in St. Petersburg brim with colorful drinks, pickled goodies, fresh produce, and friendly locals._ _He is brimming with confidence._
 __brindle__ _A brindle cur._
 __bring (one) to one's feet__ To make someone or an audience rise up applauding or cheering in approval or in salute to someone or something.
 (Usually refers to an audience.) _The finale brought the audience to its feet.
 Liz was brought to her feet by the playing of the national anthem._
+__bring a knife to a gunfigh__ _idiom_ To come poorly prepared or equipped for some task, goal, competition, or confrontation.
+Often used in the negative as a forewarning or piece of advice.
 __bring about__ _phr v_ To make something happen.
 __bring home the bacon__ _idiom_ To earn money to live on.
 __bring it on__ _idiom_ To begin a fight or competition.